Alpha-glucosidase inhibitor

 Alpha-glucosidase inhibitors (AGIs) are oral anti-diabetic drugs used for diabetes mellitus type 2 that work by preventing the digestion of carbohydrates (such as starch and table sugar).
+Naturally occurring AGIs are found in raw plants/herbs such as cinnamon and white mulberry as well as some bacteria.
 Carbohydrates are normally converted into simple sugars (monosaccharides) by alpha-glucosidase enzymes present on cells lining the intestine, enabling monosaccharides to be absorbed through the intestine.
 Hence, alpha-glucosidase inhibitors reduce the impact of dietary carbohydrates on blood sugar.

 Examples and differences

 Examples of alpha-glucosidase inhibitors include: